-Do not provide your Social Security number (SSN) or ID number in the CV.
-If the recruiter needs them for any reason such as to catalog you in the recruiter’s manpower system or to check your security classification level, they should contact you, explain why the number is needed, and let you decide whether to provide them or not.
+Why does the recruiter need to know your Social Security number (SSN) or ID number when reading your CV?
+Some candidates believe that the recruiter needs them for some reason, such as to catalog you in the recruiter’s human resources system or to check your security classification level.
+However, even in those cases, the recruiters should contact you, explain why the number is needed, and let you decide whether to provide them or not.

 In other words, if the company’s offices are far from your dwelling place, you should take into account when applying that you will spend a substantial of your day on the way to work.

 Some think that their dwelling place makes them stand out among the other applicants for some reason.
-Some say that a closer dwelling place is an advantage while others think that their dwelling place says good things about them.
+Some say that a closer dwelling place is advantageous, while others think that their dwelling place says good things about them.
 However, I believe that many recruiters do not give an advantage to applicants based on dwelling place.

-Even if you decide to provide your dwelling place for the above reasons, There is no need to provide your full address at street level or building number – Your city, your district, or your state is enough.
+Even if you decide to provide your dwelling place for the above reasons, There is no need to give your full address at street level or building number – Your city, your district, or your state is enough.

-You should be aware that specifying your age, year of birth or full date of birth can create bias or lead to discrimination (even if unconscious or unintentional) based on age.
+You should be aware that specifying your age, year of birth, or full date of birth can create bias or lead to discrimination (even if unconscious or unintentional) based on age.
 In other words, some recruiters may say you are too younger or too older for this position.

 As with specifying your age, attaching your image may act against you.
-You should be aware that your photo leads to discrimination or can create a bias (even if unconscious or unintentional).
+You should be aware that your photo leads to discrimination or can create a bias (even unconscious or unintentional).
 In other words, Some recruiters may find you are not suitable for the position only based on your appearance.
 Some prefer a man, while others prefer a woman.
-Some have prejudices about your skin color or your ethnicity, Others will not like your haircut, tattoo, or nose ring.
+Some have prejudices about your skin color or ethnicity.
+Others will not like your haircut, tattoo, or nose ring.